Teacher in Charge: Mrs D. Norman.

 Internal assessments are designed so students can choose to research topics they are interested in.
 This could include anything from the Dawn Raids and the Nuclear Free Campaign of the 1980's to the Erebus Disaster and 1918 Influenza Pandemic.

-Students will complete four assessments in this course, three internally and one externally assessed standards.
+Students will complete four assessments in this course, two internally and two externally assessed standards.
 The context used for each student is individualised.

 History develops the skills of research, analysis, communication and report writing useful in a wide variety of careers, which includes law, journalism, advertising, teaching, diplomacy, government, engineering, tourism, communications, and medicine.